Arie L. Kopelman: Philanthropy and awards

 Kopelman was a member of several civic and charitable organizations in New York and the United States.
 In January 1989, Kopelman was appointed by President Ronald Reagan to the United States Holocaust Memorial Council.

 Kopelman was the recipient of the Fragrance Foundation (FiFi) Hall of Fame Award in 2005, and was awarded three CFDA awards.
 In 2000, he was awarded the "Living Landmark" award by the New York Landmarks Conservancy.

 From 1994 through 2017, Kopelman held the position of chairman of the Winter Antiques Show in New York City.
 He is credited with turning the show around by adding new leadership and infrastructure, and bringing new dealers into the fold.

 Additionally, Kopelman served on the Board of Overseers for Columbia Business School, as well as on the board of the St. Bernard's School for Boys in New York City, the Municipal Art Society, and East Side Settlement House.
-He was the president of the board of the Nantucket Historical Association.
+He was the president of the board of the Nantucket Historical Association, who named a gallery in his honor after his passing.
 He was a founding board member of the Upper East Side Historic District, the president of admissions of the Century Country Club, served on the board of directors of the Heinz Awards, and on the board of The New York City School of American Ballet.
 Kopelman's wife attended the school as a child, and there is now a studio there named after Kopelman.